 The primary remaining need is funding for the actual construction of the trail (including the reuse of a substantial portion of the existing highway) in a timely manner.
-Preliminary cost estimates from State Parks indicate that the required amount will be \$1.4 million, which includes the National Highway Construction Cost Index of 12% for inflation for a three-year period from now until 2017 when State Parks would begin purchasing trail materials.
+Preliminary cost estimates from State Parks indicate that the required amount will be \$1.4 million, which includes an inflation factor of 5% for four years.
 It is proposed that this funding be addressed through an interagency agreement between Caltrans and State Parks, whereby Caltrans would transfer the required amount and State Parks would be responsible for all of the other tasks associated with the implementation of the trail as listed above.